-A good tee shot with a long Iron or short wood and short iron on to the green sloping back towards the tee will provide a birdie opportunity.
+A good tee shot with a long iron or fairway metal followed by a short iron on to the green which slopes back to front will provide a birdie opportunity.
 Big hitters might consider driving the green and going for an eagle, but bunkers short of the green and to the right and left are very much in play.
 Look back for the first of many superb views of the Clyde estuary.

 2nd FRUIN 423yds